• Skip to primary navigation

 Reduction in Continuing Education Hours for Cosmetologists, Nail, Facial, and Full Specialists

 Yes, there was already a board rule for a reduction of continuing education changes in February.
-You can read more about that here (New CE REquirements).
+You can read more about that here (New CE Requirements).
 But now it is in the Florida laws and rules.

 You can check out our newly-board-approved 10-hour renewal course for cosmetologists, nail specialists, facial specialists, or full specialists.